thungthungg/TIS/Design Thinking Project/README.md

 💁🏻‍♀️This is the link to our design thinking presentation slide: https://www.canva.com/design/DAGbb3ypfUw/DG1XPaZ0VujG4bG_6PPSpg/edit?utm_content=DAGbb3ypfUw&utm_campaign=designshare&utm_medium=link2&utm_source=sharebutton

-<h2> 📋Project Objective </h2>
+<h2> 1.
+Project Objective 📋</h2>

 - Solve issues with traditional canopies that are static and manually controlled, particularly in handling unpredictable weather.🌞

-- Create a more flexible, user-friendly, and smart canopy to improve the living experience.📎
+- Create a more flexible, user-friendly, and smart canopy to improve the living experience.

-<h2> 🗝️Key Features of the Smart Canopy </h2>
+<h2> 2.
+Key Features of the Smart Canopy 🗝️</h2>

-<h3>1.
-Sensors : </h3>
+**Sensors :**

-- Humidity👧🏻, light💡, and temperature sensors❄️🌡️ to monitor environmental conditions.
+- Humidity, light💡, and temperature sensors🌡️ to monitor environmental conditions.

-<h3>2.
-Automation : </h3>
+**Automation :**
 - Utilizes AI to react to weather conditions (e.g., opens during rain🌧️ or heat🔥 and retracts during strong winds🌪️).
 - Incorporates GPS📍 to detect user proximity and prepare the canopy accordingly.

-<h3>3.
-Manual Control : </h3>
+**Manual Control :**
 - Allows users to operate the canopy for specific purposes like parties🎉 or washing cars.🚗

-<h2> ⚙️Development Process </h2>
+<h2> 3.
+Development Process ⚙️</h2>

-<h3>1.Empathy : </h3>
+**Empathy :**

-- Identified target users (millennial homeowners with car porches) through surveys and interviews to understand their frustrations with fixed canopies.🔎
+- Identified target users (millennial homeowners with car porches) through surveys and interviews to understand their frustrations with fixed canopies.

-<h3>2.
-Problem Definition🧠 : </h3>
+**Problem Definition🧠 :**

-- Fixed canopies are inconvenient during rain or excessive heat and require manual operation.🌧️
+- Fixed canopies are inconvenient during rain or excessive heat and require manual operation.

-<h3>3.
-Ideation💡 : </h3>
+**Ideation💡 :**
 - Conceptualized a retractable canopy inspired by roller window shades, incorporating IoT and AI for automation.

-<h3>4.
-Prototyping : </h3>
+**Prototyping :**

-- Created a scaled model using simple materials (e.g., cardboard) to demonstrate the working concept.⭐
+- Created a scaled model using simple materials (e.g., cardboard) to demonstrate the working concept.

-<h3>5.
-Testing : </h3>
+**Testing :**

-- Verified functionality, confirming the canopy's ability to retract and adapt to environmental conditions.✒️
+- Verified functionality, confirming the canopy's ability to retract and adapt to environmental conditions.

-<h2>✏️Outcome </h2>
+<h2>4.
+Outcome ✏️</h2>

 - Developed a functional prototype showcasing the concept's feasibility.
 - Provided an innovative solution addressing user needs while promoting convenience, sustainability, and smart living.⌛

 ## 🖼️ **Drawing & Model of Our Smart Canopy**